Rangiora: Attractions

 Rangiora has become a gateway for local wineries, which have become popular in North Canterbury and, around Rangiora, there are a number to choose from.

 For more than twenty years the Rangiora Showgrounds has hosted an annual "petrol-head" show called Street Machines and Muscle Car Madness which features a large array of vehicles.

 In 1956, Rangiora hosted New Zealand's first traction engine rally at the Rangiora Showgrounds.
 Eight traction engines, owned by members of the Southbrook Traction Engine Club, attended.
 In 2006, this notable milestone was celebrated by the arrival of visiting Burrell showman's engine Quo Vadis and accompanying carousel Gallopers Abreast from England to attend the celebrations.

+Victoria Park in Percival St was established in 1902 by the council and the gates erected to mark King Edward VII's coronation.
+The band rotunda opened in 1907.
+The gates and rotunda are both Category 2 historic places.

 Sports

 Rangiora Football has undergone strong growth recently.
 The Mainpower Oval has hosted many national cricket matches and is also used by Canterbury Country cricket as its base.
 Rangiora High School has produced many excellent sportspeople in rugby, basketball, netball, athletics, and rowing in recent years.
 Former All Black captain Todd Blackadder and former Silver Fern player and Tall Fern captain Donna Loffhagen both attended Rangiora High School.
 Since 2023, the Mainland Tactix have used Mainpower Stadium as an occasional venue in the ANZ Premiership.